 - An undue hardship would result from a strict application or interpretation of the policy or requirement.

 Please note, however, that extenuating circumstances must be beyond your control and that an undue hardship must be a condition far more serious than simple inconvenience.
 Documentation will be required and the timeliness of the appeal will be taken into consideration.
-If you appeal an academic policy or requirement, that appeal will be reviewed by the Dean of the Graduate College and by the University Academic Appeals Committee if appropriate.
-Appeals for current semester complete withdrawals should be directed to the Office of the Dean of Students at Dean of Students or (208) 426-1527.
+If you appeal an academic policy or requirement, that appeal will be reviewed by the Dean of the Graduate College and by the University Academic Appeals Committee, if appropriate.
+The form to use is the Graduate Appeal Form.

-If you are accepted into a certificate program and wish to change to another, after contacting an EdTech admissions adviser, go to the Graduate College website and Apply for Admission to the certificate program that you wish to take.
-There are specific links for domestic and international students, so please use the correct one.
-Also, if you have already submitted a Proposed Plan of Study for a Graduate Certificate (PPSGC) for the old program, you’ll need to resubmit the paperwork for the new program as soon as you have been admitted to the new certificate program.
-The new PPSGC will need to list the required courses for the new certificate.
+If you are accepted into a certificate program and wish to change to another, after contacting an EdTech admissions adviser, go to the Graduate College website and submit a Program Change Request to change to the certificate program to which you wish to be admitted.
+If you have already submitted an Application for Admission to Candidacy (AAC) for the old program, you’ll need to resubmit the paperwork for the new program as soon as you have been admitted to the new certificate program.
+The new AAC will need to list the required courses for the new certificate.
 For any questions, please contact firstname.lastname@example.org for guidance.

 If you are already accepted into a degree program and wish to change to another, you’ll be required to submit a new application.
 Go to the Graduate College website and Apply for Admission to the degree program to which you wish to be admitted.
 There are specific links for domestic and international students.
 Say ‘yes’ to the question that asks if you have previously applied so that you are not charged another application fee.
 After receiving the new application, the Graduate Admissions office prepares a Program Admission Recommendation form and sends it to the Educational Technology Program Coordinator for approval.
 When it’s approved and returned to the Graduate College, they change the university database to list you in your new program.